-DPR recently completed the first phase a huge new data center campus in northern Sweden to support Facebook’s rapid global growth.
-The new ground-up campus in Lulea, Sweden, is Facebook’s first facility outside the United States.
-The location takes advantage of the cool climate in Lulea, a seaside town of approximately 45,000, located at approximately the same latitude as Fairbanks, Alaska.
-That cool weather allows Facebook to use outside air to cool the tens of thousands of servers that will occupy the new data centers, similar to Facebook’s Prineville, Oregon, and Forest City, North Carolina, sites (also built by DPR).
+DPR completed the first phase of a huge new data center campus in northern Sweden to support Facebook’s rapid global growth.
+The new ground-up campus in Lulea, Sweden is Facebook’s first facility outside the United States.
+The location takes advantage of the cool climate in Lulea, a seaside town of approximately 45,000 people, located at approximately the same latitude as Fairbanks, Alaska.
+The cool, dry weather allows Facebook to use outside air to cool the tens of thousands of servers that will occupy the new data centers, similar to Facebook’s Prineville, Oregon, and Forest City, North Carolina, sites (also built by DPR).

 The expansion of Facebook’s infrastructure beyond the U.S. reflects the increasingly global makeup of its user base.
 More than 75 percent of Facebook’s 1.1 billion users are located outside the United States.
 Building data centers closer to these users will improve the speed of their connection and overall Facebook experience.
 The Facebook announcement was celebrated in Sweden, and particularly in Lulea, where economic development officials have been marketing the region as a data center destination due to its combination of a cool climate, strong connectivity and plentiful supply of inexpensive, renewable energy.